esosedi/3166/README.md

     Only UN001(US), RU, UA, TR schemes supported.

     **Remember – main data file is `wrong` by default.
 You HAVE to apply some filter to data.**
     Or you will get TW as country and Crimea as part of  Russia (use 'ru' dispute mode to have it :P).

+    **Remember – to add one region to one place, you have to remove it from other place** Ie, to `add` Crimea into Russian states you have to have US states.

  3. src/iso3166.js – library logic (main entry point)

     We have a simply command for it(2.) getDataSet(dispute='en') for it.